 - Having the right to be consulted about key decisions connected with your child’s upbringing and movements (e.g. moving home; granting consent for your child to be taken out of the UK; decisions over health, education, religion and change of name).

-It also means that you are obliged to consult any other persons with parental responsibility, before making any decisions relating to the child’s home, education, religion, medical treatment, change of name, etc.
+It also means that you are obliged to consult any other persons with Parental Responsibility, before making any decisions relating to the child’s home, education, religion, medical treatment, change of name, etc.

 What sort of difference does this make?

-Who Gains Automatic Parental Responsibility?
+Who Gains Automatic PR?

-Parental responsibility is granted automatically to a child’s birth mother.
+PR is granted automatically to a child’s birth mother.
 If you are the husband of the child’s birth mother at the time that the child is born, you are also granted automatic PR.

-The Situation with Regard to Unmarried Fathers and Lesbian Partners
+The Situation With Regard to Unmarried Fathers and Lesbian Partners

-- Marrying or entering a civil partnership with the child’s mother;
+1. Marrying or entering a civil partnership with the child’s mother;

-- Entering into a written agreement with the mother; or
+2. Entering into a written agreement with the mother; or

-If You are a Step-Parent
+If You Are a Step-Parent

-- Signing an agreement with the child’s other parents who hold PR; or
+1. Signing an agreement with the child’s other parents who hold PR; or

 As well as conventional step-parents, these rules apply to families created through assisted reproduction, including: